-- 9) Car parking provision limited to one space per household in order to reduce risk of increasing air pollution. - 10) Noise assessment and mitigation required to address potential noise impact from adjacent railway line. - 11) Consideration to be given to potential retail uses within the railway arches. - 12) Development proposals must ensure future access to the existing sewerage and water supply infrastructure for maintenance and upsizing purposes.
+- 7) Development proposals should be accompanied by a noise assessment in relation to the potential impact on the development of the site from the existing railway line.
+The development should incorporate the findings of the assessment. - 8) Retail uses within the railway arches will be supported where they complement other uses within the redevelopment of the site. - 9) Development proposals must ensure future access to the existing sewerage and water supply infrastructure for maintenance and upsizing purposes.
 The development must ensure that groundwater sources are protected to the satisfaction of the Environmental Agency.